How to Pack a Carry-on for 2 Weeks

 Here’s a brand that has gotten a lot of hype in recent years, and for good reason!
 They have raving fans due to the quality, durability, and thoughtful design of their bags.
 If you prefer a hard-sided carry-on bag, the Away Carry-On is a great option.

 It’s a great size to fit on most flights.
-It also has an interior compression system which is helpful to maximize space and a water-resistant laundry bag.
+It also has an interior compression system, which is helpful in maximizing space, and a water-resistant laundry bag.

 The secret weapon in this bag is for travelers who want to stay connected while on the go—there’s an ejectable USB charger you can use to charge your phone up to four times!
 Wow.
 For someone who always forgets her external battery charger, this is an amazing feature.
 (You can easily eject it should you need to go through security).